BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Experiment

-\paragraph{PPA Comparisons} Since GP-HPWL is more closely aligned with the final chip performance and the HPO formulation shows superior performance on the ICCAD 2015 dataset, we focus our PPA evaluations exclusively on the solutions derived from the HPO formulation of optimizing GP-HPWL to assess real-world manufacturing metrics.
+\paragraph{PPA Comparisons} Since GP-HPWL is more closely aligned with the final chip performance and the HPO formulation shows stronger GP-HPWL rankings on the ICCAD 2015 dataset, we focus our PPA evaluations exclusively on the solutions derived from the HPO formulation when optimizing GP-HPWL to assess real-world manufacturing metrics.
 For each method, we select the best chip placement result from multiple runs based on GP-HPWL for PPA evaluation.
-The PPA evaluation results of HPO formulation are shown in Table~\ref{tab:ppa1}, where rWL (m) is the routed wirelength, rO-H (\%) and rO-V (\%) represent the routed horizontal and vertical congestion overflow, respectively, WNS (ns) is the worst negative slack, TNS (1e5$\mu$s) is the total negative slack, and NVP (1e4) is the number of violation paths.
-For WNS and TNS, the larger the better, while for the other metrics, the smaller the better.
+The PPA evaluation results for the HPO formulation are shown in Table~\ref{tab:ppa1}, where rWL (m) is the routed wirelength, rO-H (\%) and rO-V (\%) represent the routed horizontal and vertical congestion overflow, respectively, WNS (ns) is the worst negative slack, TNS (1e5$\mu$s) is the total negative slack, and NVP (1e4) is the number of violation paths.
+For WNS and TNS, larger values are better, while for the other metrics, smaller values are better.
 As shown in Table~\ref{tab:ppa1}, no single BBO algorithm dominates across all performance metrics, which highlights the complexity of optimizing real-world chip performance.
-Similar to the GP-HPWL results in Table~\ref{tab:gp-iccad}, PSO and Vanilla-EA generally yield superior routed wirelength outcomes: PSO performs the best in five cases, while Vanilla-EA does so in three cases.
+Similar to the GP-HPWL results in Table~\ref{tab:gp-iccad}, PSO and GA generally yield relatively lower routed wirelength outcomes: PSO ranks first in five cases, while GA does so in three cases.
 The values of rO-H and rO-V are all very small ($\leq$ 0.3\% and $\leq$ 0.03\%, respectively), suggesting that all algorithms keep congestion relatively low.
 WNS measures the most timing-critical path in the chip, while TNS measures the overall severity of timing issues.
-For better analysis, we calculate the Pearson correlation coefficients: The correlation between rWL and WNS is -0.10, and that between rWL and TNS is -0.65.
+For a clearer analysis, we calculate the Pearson correlation coefficients: the correlation between rWL and WNS is -0.10, and that between rWL and TNS is -0.65.
 The value of -0.10 implies a weak relationship between wirelength and WNS.
 For instance, SA and BO, despite having less favorable GP-HPWL results, achieve the best WNS in two and three cases, respectively.
-As for TNS, Vanilla-EA and PSO have the best results, which are closely related to their excellent performance in rWL.
-The strong correlation between NVP and TNS (with Pearson correlation coefficient -0.68) indicates that fewer NVP leads to better TNS, which is consistent with previous research~\cite{macro-regulator}.
+As for TNS, GA and PSO have the best results, which are closely related to their excellent performance in rWL.
+The strong correlation between NVP and TNS (with Pearson correlation coefficient -0.68) indicates that fewer violation paths lead to better TNS, which is consistent with previous research~\cite{macro-regulator}.
 In summary, these results suggest that for chip placement, BBO needs further progress in surrogate modeling and multi-objective optimization to meet PPA requirements.